pktherock/React-Contact-List-app/README.md

 - Clone this repository
 - Run "npm install" inside this project
 - Run "npm run dev" command to run this project locally
-- Copy & Open url in any browser that's it
+- Copy and open URL in any browser that's it

 # React + Vite